SEARCH:

 Arabic and Hebrew with English subtitles

-This new Ayn Hawd cannot be found on official maps, as Israeli law doesn't recognize it, and its residents, deemed "present absentees" by the authorities, do not receive basic services such as water, electricity or an access road.
-Rachel Leah Jones' filmmaking debut is a critical look at the art of dispossession and the creativity of the dispossessed.
+This new Ayn Hawd where the town's original inhabitants have settled cannot be found on official maps, as Israeli law doesn't recognize it, and its residents, deemed "present absentees" by the authorities, do not receive basic services such as water, electricity, or an access road.
+Filmmaker Rachel Leah Jones' documentary debut takes a critical look at the art of dispossession and the creativity of the dispossessed in the Palestinian-Israeli conflict.

 Rental Information